platformsh/platformsh-docs/docs/src/add-services/mysql/mysql-replication.md

 ### [Optional/Troubleshooting] Skipping invalid binary log queries

-In some cases, after applying primary's dump to the replica and starting the replica, you might experience replication errors (`Slave_SQL_Running: No` and `Error: <smth>` in the output of `SHOW SLAVE STATUS \G` above).
+In some cases, after applying primary's dump to the replica and starting the replica, you might experience replication errors (`Slave_SQL_Running: No` and `Error:` in the output of `SHOW SLAVE STATUS \G` above).
 Each of such errors needs a careful inspection, but you might be able to just skip some of them.
 For example:

 ```sql
 mysql> STOP SLAVE; SET GLOBAL SQL_SLAVE_SKIP_COUNTER = 1; START SLAVE;